What do Oriental cockroaches look like?

 In addition, oriental cockroaches secrete odors from their bodies.
 These odors are very noticeable if the population is large and can taint food by changing its smell or flavor.

-The Allstate Pest Control Man™ is trained to help manage cockroaches.
-Since every home is different, the Allstate Pest Control technician will design a unique program for your situation.
+All State Pest Control is trained to help manage cockroaches.
+Since every home is different, the All State Pest Control technician will design a unique program for your situation.

 Keeping roaches out of your home or building is an ongoing process, not a one-time treatment.
-Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps—Assess, Implement and Monitor.
+All State Pest Control’s exclusive A.I.M. solution is a continuing cycle of three critical steps—Assess, Implement and Monitor.

-The Allstate Pest Control Man™ can provide the right solution to keep roaches in their place…out of your home or business.
+All State Pest Control can provide the right cockroach control solution to keep roaches in their place…out of your home or business.

 During the warmer months, it is not uncommon to find oriental roaches outside around landscaping beds, congregating beneath moist gutters, or even scurrying out from storm drains and sewer grates at night.
 Mostly active at night, they can be found during the day in areas and rooms that are kept primarily moist, dark and undisturbed.